elastos/Elastos.Hive.DevDocs/manual/source/api.rst

 	}

 ======================
-/api/v0/uid/login
+/api/v0/uid/renew
 ======================
-Log in to Hive Cluster using the UID you created earlier.
+Renew the uid that was created earlier.
+After succeeded in renewing action, the OldUID will be removed and the new UID will be used.

 .. list-table:: Arguments
  :widths: 15 10 10 30